Sabbaticals and Other Leaves of Absence

 The usual minimum length of sabbatical is one quarter or semester at 50% salary, or 2 months at 100% salary.
 The maximum length of sabbatical leave is one year, without regard to rate of pay.
 See Tables 1-3 at the end of this chapter to determine leave eligibility and rate of pay during leave.

 A faculty member must serve at Stanford for a period of time at least equal to the length of his or her most recent sabbatical prior to taking another sabbatical leave.
-Sabbatical leave may not be taken during a one-year terminal extension of a regular term appointment or during the academic year immediately preceding retirement.
+Sabbatical leave may not be taken during a one-year terminal extension of a regular term appointment or during the academic year immediately preceding retirement or resignation.
 Upon recommendation from the Dean of the faculty member’s school, the Provost may approve an exception to this policy under special circumstances.
 The purpose of the sabbatical leave program is to enable faculty to pursue their scholarly interests full-time and then return to their posts.
 Accordingly, accrued sabbatical time expires upon termination of employment with the university; there is no compensation given at that time for unused sabbatical.

 The University recognizes the need to provide opportunities for junior faculty to develop their research and scholarship.
 To assist them during a critical period of their careers, non-tenured Assistant and non-tenured Associate Professors may, upon reappointment for a multiple-year term and with the approval of their department Chair and Dean, borrow up to three years of service credit to be eligible for a sabbatical leave of longer duration or a higher rate of pay (up to the sabbatical policy maximum).
 A faculty member will not normally be permitted to borrow service beyond the end date of the term of appointment.